 About

-The Anne and Michael Spalter Digital Art Collection (Spalter Digital), is one of the world’s largest private collections of early computer art, comprising over 1000 works from the second half of the twentieth century.
-Spalter Digital, which focuses on plotter drawings but includes other 2D media as well as sculpture and 16mm film, is home to major and iconic examples from key artists in the field.
+The Anne and Michael Spalter Digital Art Collection (Spalter Digital), is one of the world’s largest private collections of early computer art, comprising works from the second half of the twentieth century to present day.
+Spalter Digital, which focuses primarily on plotter drawings, includes other 2D media as well as sculpture and 16mm film, is home to major and iconic examples from key artists in the field.

-Spalter Digital has loaned work to the Museum of Fine Arts (Boston), the Museum of Modern Art (New York), The Venice Biennale, the Victoria and Albert Museum (London), The Los Angeles County Museum of Art (California), the Fondazione Bevilacqua La Masa (Venice), the Daelim Museum (Seoul), and others.
+Spalter Digital has loaned artwork and/or images to the Museum of Fine Arts (Boston), the Museum of Modern Art (New York), The Venice Biennale, the Victoria and Albert Museum (London), The Los Angeles County Museum of Art (California), The Pompidou (Paris), The Tate (London), The Museum of Contemporary Art Chicago, Jeu de Paume (Paris), The Buffalo AKG Art Museum (Buffalo, NY), the Fondazione Bevilacqua La Masa (Venice), the Daelim Museum (Seoul), among others.

 Anne Spalter is a leading digital artist, creating dystopian landscapes with AI and other technological tools.
 Her hope is that after seeing her art you will perceive and appreciate contemporary systems of human movement, travel, management, and control in new ways.